LLAMA 2 Paper and Model Deep Dive#

 and that theoretically smaller models are less capable,

-it they really must be concerned about safety if they made this choice.
+it suggests they must really be concerned about safety if they made this choice.

-The last takeaway is this fantastic diagram at the top which shows all the modeling steps, in one neat figure.
+The last takeaway is this fantastic diagram at the top that shows all the modeling steps in one neat figure.

 Section 2 - Pretraining#

-As just mentioned pretraining is a fairly light section.
-In general the pretraining routine is fairly standardized, get a large corpus of data and then perform self supervised learning, as detailed the Pretraining
+As just mentioned, pretraining is a fairly light section.
+In general, the pretraining routine is fairly standardized.
+Get a large corpus of data and then perform self-supervised learning, as detailed in the Pretraining.

 We adopt most of the pretraining setting and model architecture from LLAMA 1

-This then highilghts what was different LLAMA 2
+This then highlights what was different in LLAMA 2:

-Context Length - A key feature uses want these days, bigger usually meaning better
+Context Length - A key feature that users want these days, with bigger usually meaning better.

-Grouped Query Attention [2] [ALTdJ+23] - Attention being core to the transformer functionality
+Grouped Query Attention [2] [ALTdJ+23] - Attention is core to the transformer functionality.

-We’re then provided more detail about the training.
-The two data points that stood out to me are
+We’re then provided with more detail about the training.
+The two data points that stood out to me are:

-There was room more for improvement if pretraining was longer, shown in Figure 5
+There was room for more improvement if pretraining was longer, as shown in Figure 5.

 These numbers are mostly notable because most of the other large model papers don’t provide this much information.
-These provide us a sense of scale for what it takes to train these models, and that future models may take even more time to (pre)train.
+They give us a sense of scale for what it takes to train these models, and suggest that future models may take even more time to (pre)train.

-The authors show a series of benchmarks comparing LLAMA 2 to both open source and closed source models.
-The general statement throughout this paper is how LLAMA 2 is better than LLAMA 1, usually better than most open source models, but worse than leading edge closed source models.
-For background benchmarks refer to the dedicated Benchmarks chapter of this guidebook.
-Overall from these benchmarks the base LLAMA 2 model is pretty capable when compared to other state of the art models.
+The authors show a series of benchmarks comparing LLAMA 2 to both open-source and closed-source models.
+The general statement throughout this paper is how LLAMA 2 is better than LLAMA 1, usually better than most open source models, but worse than leading-edge closed source models.
+For background on benchmarks, refer to the evaluations guide.
+Overall, from these benchmarks, the base LLAMA 2 model is pretty capable when compared to other state-of-the-art models.

 Section 3 - Fine-tuning#